johnpc/amplify-next-storefront/README.md

 - Learn about using the Amplify Data category, including:
   - **relationships:** A seller's "Profile" has many "Products" for example
   - **permissions:** An "Order" belongs to both a "Buyer" and a "Seller".
 "Profile" editing is private to the logged in user, but publicly readable.
-Updating a seller's "balance" after a sale uses custom/admin permissions)
+Updating a seller's "balance" after a sale uses custom/admin permissions).
+A seller's account balance can only be updated by the admin, and only read by the owner.
 - Learn about using the Amplify Storage category, including:
   - Uploading to an S3 bucket for User Profile Avatars and Product images
   - Downloading from S3 bucket using public presigned urls